ethanstrominger/calendargroup/tech-design.md

 ## Algorithm
 Goal: Combine multiple calendars into a new calendar, where:
-  - For any events on the new calendar where start and end date were originally defived from the default for that calendar, the event specifies the timezone
+  - Event Timezone ID: For any source event with no timezone specified in the source calendar, the event in the new calendar will specify the timezone copied from the source calendar default
-  - Add original source of event (URL or file specification) to the top of the description
+  - URL: Add original source of event (URL or file specification) to the top of the description, followed by 2 carriage returns (for space between the URL and original description)
-  - All timezones used are defined once and only once
-  - Any info except timezones and events is discarded
+  - Calendar Timezone Definitions: The list of timezone definitions at the beginning of the new calendar include all the timezone definitions from the original calendars with no duplicates
+  - The new calendar will retain/discard/override the following information (ICS terms below):
+    - Retain:
+        - Timezone Component
+        - Event Component
+    - Override:
+       - Calendar Properties
+          - Calendar Scale : Gregorian
+          - Method : Publish
+          - Product Identifier : AggregatedCalendar
+          - Version : Version of AggregatedCalendar, e.g., 1.0
+          - X-WR-CALNAME : user-provided (by creator of Aggregated Calendar)
+          - X-WR-TIMEZONE : user-provided (by creator of Aggregated Calendar)
+          - X-WR-CALDESC : user-provided (by creator of Aggregated Calendar)
+    - Discard:
+       - To-Do Component
+       - Journal Component
+       - Free/Busy Component
+       - Alarm Component
+       - Calendar extensions not mentioned above (Note: extensions have "X-" prefix)

 Given a list of valid ICS file names